BayajidAlam/bayajidalam/README.md

 <h1 align="center">Bayajid Alam Joyel</h1>
 <h3 align='center'>An enthusiastic MERN developer from Cumilla, Bangladesh</h3>
 <p align='left'>Welcome to my GitHub profile.
 I am an aspiring MERN Stack Developer with strong knowledge of JavaScript, Es6, React, Node, Express, MongoDB.
-I seek out new knowledge and technology and actively develop my skills.</p>
+My focus is to solve real-life problems and make a positive impact on the world.</p>